leecbaker/datareftool/README.md

 * Ctrl-X / &#8984;-X : cut
 * Ctrl-C / &#8984;-C : copy
 * Ctrl-V / &#8984;-V : paste
+* Ctrl-A / &#8984;-A : select all

+These only work while an edit field is selected.
+If you want additional keyboard shortcuts (to open a search window, for instance) these can be added by searching for "datareftool" in X-Plane's keyboard settings.

 ### FAQ: DRT can't find my dataref